-- Create a supportive regulatory environment that allows the linking of different fintech solutions (and if possible, conventional banking services, to target the market of remittance payments and to further include the unbanked and increase their access to financial services) - Develop national and regional forums to foster public and private dialogue around Digital Financial policy and regulation.
-The continuous evolution and innovation in the sector require continuous dialogue between the government and the private sector to develop the right enabling environment for the private sector to develop the right services that will be used by the unbanked populations - > Ensure national and regional interoperability projects for e-Money and other DFS solutions - Enable market entry of innovative, technology-driven financial service providers and solutions and encourage greater competitiveness - Strengthen financial consumer protections with respect to disclosure/transparency, responsible lending, data privacy, and dispute resolution - > Establishing technology-forward Regional and National financial inclusion strategies - Encourage the creation of a single African payments area to bolster cross-border trade, transfers and investments; - $\triangleright$ - Promote legislation on registration, ease of doing business and mobile payments integration across borders for digital entrepreneurs - Digitize government-to-person payments - > Enable the use of low-cost delivery channels, including retail agents - Use the African Union Financial Institutions flagship project as one of the key vehicles to develop the continent's financial sector and put in place an African single currency to facilitate intra-African trade.
+Create a supportive regulatory environment that allows the linking of different fintech solutions (and if possible, conventional banking services, to target the market of remittance payments and to further include the unbanked and increase their access to financial services)

+- Harmonize rules for KYC AML/CFT compliance by Member States including reducing or eliminating multiple databases across countries with divergent information about the same individuals - Develop national and regional forums to foster public and private dialogue around Digital Financial policy and regulation.
+The continuous evolution and innovation in the sector require continuous dialogue between the government and the private sector to develop the right enabling environment for the private sector to develop the right services that will be used by the unbanked populations - > Ensure national and regional interoperability projects for e-Money and other DFS solutions - Enable market entry of innovative, technology-driven financial service providers and solutions and encourage greater competitiveness - Strengthen financial consumer protections with respect to disclosure/transparency, responsible lending, data privacy, and dispute resolution - > Establishing technology-forward Regional and National financial inclusion strategies - Encourage Blockchain for e-transaction - Encourage the creation of a single African payments area to bolster cross-border trade, transfers and investments; - Promote legislation on registration, ease of doing business and mobile payments integration across borders for digital entrepreneurs - Digitize government-to-person payments - > Enable the use of low-cost delivery channels, including retail agents - Use the African Union Financial Institutions flagship project as one of the key vehicles to develop the continent's financial sector and put in place an African single currency to facilitate intra-African trade.
 As such, it can also be used as a vehicle to advocate for further development of Digital Financial Strategies across the continent when advocating for the establishment of these institutions